webb-e/Pan-Arctic-SWchange/README.md

 # Pan-Arctic-SWchange
 Code used to analyze pan-Arctic surface water trends

-This is the companion code to [MANUSCRIPT CITAITON]
+This is the companion code to Webb, E.E., Liljedahl, A.K., Cordeiro, J.A., Loranty, M.M., Witharana, C., and Lichstein, J.W.
+Permafrost thaw drives surface water decline across lake-rich regions of the Arctic.
+Nature Climate Change.
+2022

 Yearly July surface water datasets and the trend in July surface water is available here [ARCTIC DATA CENTER CITATION]